marionbarker/loopdocs/docs/troubleshooting/yellow-red-loop.md

 ## Pump is not responding

-The obvious fix is to make sure the radio-link is not so far away from the pump or pod that they cannot communicate.
+The obvious fix is to make sure the RileyLink compatible device is not so far away from the pump or pod that they cannot communicate.
 Assuming you've addressed this, then you can move on to other steps.

 **OmniPod Loopers**: Option 1 almost always fixes this issue.